hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 state-svc-b4b996d9b-jnbrl               3/3     Running   0          15m
 ```

 A﻿fter all the Pods are in running states, edit the service *gateway* to change its service type from *ClusterIP* to *NodePort*.
-This will assign the gateway host name with an generate a service port and expose the service via the configured gatway host plus the port.
+This will generate a service port and expose the service via the configured gatway host plus the port.

 ```markdown
 $ k edit svc gateway -n kasten-io